 Pro-Tip: Don’t... forget to add a rug!
 Area rugs pack a powerful design punch and often prove a practical choice, even if your nursery already has wall-to-wall carpeting.

 10 of 12

 You can never have enough storage, especially when it comes to kids.
-Baby bibs, blankets and burp clothes take up more space than you think and will soon be followed by an adorable onslaught of stuffed animals, toys and miniature clothing.
+Baby bibs, blankets, and burp clothes take up more space than you think and will soon be followed by an adorable onslaught of stuffed animals, toys, and miniature clothing.
 Wondering how to make space?
 Start with the essentials.
-Once you’ve covered the basics, try incorporating a few of these creative storage ideas.
+Once you’ve covered the basics, try incorporating a few creative storage ideas.

 11 of 12